-'The SaLT team is pleased to announce that we have successfully embedded SCERTS across all year groups at Grange Park School and are beginning to introduce this with our college students.
-SCERTS assessments are completed in line with the EHCP process to show progress that pupils have made in their social communication and emotional regulation and to help us set relevant and developmental appropriate targets for each individual.
+SCERTS is embedded across all year groups at Grange Park School.
+SCERTS assessments are completed in line with the EHCP process to show progress that pupils have made in their social communication and emotional regulation and help us set relevant and developmentally appropriate targets for each individual.

 What does SCERTS stands for?